Chrome plating: Hexavalent chromium

-A typical hexavalent chromium plating process is: (1) activation bath, (2) chromium bath, (3) rinse, and (4) rinse.
 The activation bath is typically a tank of chromic acid with a reverse current run through it.
 This etches the work-piece surface and removes any scale.
-In some cases the activation step is done in the chromium bath.
-The chromium bath is a mixture of chromium trioxide (CrO3) and sulfuric acid (sulfate, SO4), the ratio of which varies greatly between 75:1 to 250:1 by weight.
+In some cases, the activation step is done in the chromium bath.
+The chromium bath is a mixture of chromium trioxide and sulfuric acid, the ratio of which varies greatly between 75:1 to 250:1 by weight.
 This results in an extremely acidic bath (pH 0).
 The temperature and current density in the bath affect the brightness and final coverage.
 For decorative coating the temperature ranges from 35 to 45 C, but for hard coating it ranges from 50 to 65 C. Temperature is also dependent on the current density, because a higher current density requires a higher temperature.
 Finally, the whole bath is agitated to keep the temperature steady and achieve a uniform deposition.

 Disadvantages

 One functional disadvantage of hexavalent chromium plating is low cathode efficiency, which results in bad throwing power.
 This means it leaves a non-uniform coating, with more on edges and less in inside corners and holes.
 To overcome this problem the part may be over-plated and ground to size, or auxiliary anodes may be used around the hard-to-plate areas.
+Hexavalent chromium is also considerably more toxic than trivalent chromium, rendering it a major health risk both in manufacturing and disposal if not handled with care.